-The Casstrom Safari is a compact hunting / bushcraft knife featuring a 6cm stainless steel blade with a hollow grind.
+The Casstrom Safari is a compact hunting / bushcraft knife featuring a 6cm stainless steel blade with a flat grind.
 The blade is made using a full‐tang construction from 12c27 Swedish stainless steel (HRC 59).

 The handle-tapered tang and overall shape makes for a very nicely balanced and comfortable knife.
 The G10 handle is tough, water resistant and low maintenance.
 The knife comes with a high quality leather sheath.